codingpop/PostIt/README.md

 # **PostIt**
 PostIt is a group messaging platform on which anyone can register for an account, create a group, add members to the group, and post messages with one of three priority levels--normal, urgent, critical.
-Only the memebers of a particular group will see the messages posted by the group's admin (that is, the creator of the group).
+Only the members of a particular group will see the messages posted by the group's admin (that is, the creator of the group).

 ## **1. Installation**
 On your machine, open your terminal or your command line.
 Using your terminal, navigate to any directory of your choice and enter the following command to clone this repository to the directory.